jstanley0/astro-timer/README.md

  - One 32.768kHz watch crystal (TODO: see if capacitors help timing accuracy)
  - And some sort of jack compatible with your camera's remote shutter release port

-A future revision anticipates using a rotary encoder to make adjusting exposure time and count super quick, just like using your camera.
+You can optionally use a rotary encoder to make adjusting exposure time and count super quick, just like using your camera.
+The encoder makes the Set button unnecessary unless you want to set an arbitrary MM:SS exposure time rather than use a fixed stop (and the encoder still helps you set these values quickly).

 The wiring is as follows (see KiCad schematic in hardware/)
  - PORTB0..3 (output) = Digit anode drivers
  - PORTB4    (output) = colon / apostrophe anodes
  - PORTB5    (output) = Optoisolator to camera
  - PORTB6..7          = 32.768kHz watch crystal
+ - PORTC0    (input)  = Rotary encoder CLK
+ - PORTC1    (input)  = Rotary encoder DT
+ - PORTC2    (input)  = Rotary encoder SW
- - PORTC3    (input)  = Select key
+ - PORTC3    (input)  = Set key
- - PORTC4    (input)  = Set key
+ - PORTC4    (input)  = Select key
  - PORTC5    (input)  = Start key
  - PORTD0..7 (output) = Segment cathodes (PD7 = A, PD6 = B, ...
 PD0 = DP)

-Future enhancement (anticipated in the PCB in hardware/)
- - PORTC0    (input)  = Rotary encoder CLK
- - PORTC1    (input)  = Rotary encoder DT
- - PORTC2    (input)  = Rotary encoder SW

 Compile with AVRGCC.